Updated: Feb 18

 I will preface this by saying I am a healthy sleeper.
-My mom still marvels at the straight 9 hour sleep I had the night before my wedding when she hadn't had a solid sleep in months.
+Friends and family still marvel at the straight 9 hour sleep I had the night before my wedding when many hadn't had a solid sleep in months, preparing for the big day.
 Falling asleep is, for the most part, a breeze and I get my 8 hours more often than not.
 Where I do struggle is in the waking up department.
 Before I started the methods below, I was waking up at 7:30AM, reading my emails immediately, eating some quick breakfast and sitting down at the computer by 8AM.
 That doesn't mean I was awake, organized and focused.
 That just means my butt was literally in the chair.

 What sparked this movement towards change was a book I got from the library called "Change Your Sleep Schedule, Change Your Life".
 It's written by a Ayurvedic physician but before you scoff at how "froofroo" (it's a word - look it up in the Urban Dictionary) the whole thing sounds, just give it a chance.
 I've had far too many ear infections to not be a strong believer in Western Medicine but I'm also open to the possibilities of a more natural way of living and healing.
 As the title suggests, this book explores the importance of sleep and schedules.
 I find I still really crave schedules after having one for so many years in a full time position and that plays a big role in why I'm trying some new things.